gabs1b/gabs1b/README.md

 - 👋 Hi, I’m @gabs1b
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learning to code
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... slack @gabs

 <!---
 gabs1b/gabs1b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.